lightning/bolts/04-onion-routing.md

          than or equal to twice `amount`.
     - otherwise:
       - MUST set `total_msat` to the amount it wishes to pay.
-    - MUST ensure that the total `amount_msat` of the HTLC set which arrives at the payee is equal to or greater than `total_msat`.
+    - MUST ensure that the total `amt_to_forward` of the HTLC set which arrives at the payee is equal to or greater than `total_msat`.
-    - MUST NOT send another HTLC if the total `amount_msat` of the HTLC set is already greater or equal to `total_msat`.
+    - MUST NOT send another HTLC if the total `amt_to_forward` of the HTLC set is already greater or equal to `total_msat`.
     - MUST include `payment_secret`.
   - otherwise:
     - MUST set `total_msat` equal to `amt_to_forward`.